Apps de navigation : what's new for the start of the school year

-While I held my summer studious testing hardware and software in conditions of extreme hardship, developers lined fierce relentless miles of lines of code to improve our navigation applications.
-What devotion, what sacrifice !
+While I spent my summer diligently testing hardware and software in extremely arduous conditions, hard-working developers tirelessly aligned miles of lines of code to improve our navigation applications.
+What dedication, what self-sacrifice !

 développeurs en action

-Concerning navigation applications, mainly come from the new Navionics Marine and Transas iSailor.
-In honor where honor, start with the leader of our smartphones and tablets, Navionics charts…
+Regarding navigation applications, the new features mainly come from Navionics Marine and iSailor Sex.
+To all lord all honor, let's start with the undisputed leader of our smartphones and tablets, Navionics charts…

 Navionics Marine Europe HDNavionics Nav Module

-The 21 August, Navionics added a module on iTunes AppStore "in-app", that is to say to purchase directly from the application, for Navionics Marine (iPhone) and Marine HD (iPad ).
+March, the 21 August, Navionics has added an in-app module to the iTunes AppStore, i.e. to buy directly from the app, for Navionics Marine charts (iPhone) and Marine HD (iPad ).
 Sold respectively 1,59 € and 3,99 €, Nav Module finally brings real features for creating and monitoring routes.

 Nav Module

-Once installed, the module has a left side drawer, retractable, which provides the data for each waypoint of a route : distance, heading, mean time to go, etc,.
-A menu button "Route", at screen bottom, shows available fonctions.
+Once installed, the module has a left side drawer, retractable, which provides data for each waypoint on a road : distance, heading, mean time to go, etc,.
+A "Road" menu button, at screen bottom, shows available fonctions.

 Nav Module

-The "Edit" to create, move, remove successive waypoints of a route with simple finger taps and slides, while viewing real-time updating of data in the drawer.
-In the same way, one "Go" button activates the first waypoint can always interrupt, reverse and modify the current route.
+The "Edit" function allows you to create, move, Remove successive waypoints from a route with simple taps and swipes of the finger, while viewing real-time updating of data in the drawer.
+In the same mode, a "Go" button activates the first waypoint of the route You can always interrupt, Reverse and modify the current route.

 Nav Module

-It is well designed and easy to use.
-I only had a little trouble figuring out how to create a new route when a route is already active, the process is a little twisted.
-I'll let you look, and do not rely on the built-in Help to help you !
+It's well designed and easy to use.
+I only had a little trouble figuring out how to create a new road when a road is already active, The gait is a bit twisted.
+I'll let you look for it, and don't rely on Integrated Help to help you !

 iSailoriSailor 1.5

-The 3 September, Transas has posted on the AppStore the latest version 1.5.0 of iSailor.
-Completely redesigned, application now has multiple layers (or views) which facilitate the use.
-A significant improvement to the quality vector cartography, but the interface was, until this version, more than summary.
+March, the 3 th, Transas has put the latest version online on the AppStore 1.5.0 of iSailor.
+Completely redesigned, The app now has multiple layers (or views) that make it easier to use.
+A notable improvement for this quality vector mapping, but whose interface was, until this version, more than summary.

-A welcome window provides information on the latest version, namely the different icons and their functions.
+A home window provides information about what's new in the release, namely the different icons and their functions.

-nouveautésOnce the map is displayed, it switches from one view to another by tapping on the 3 white buttons at the bottom of the screen, which shows the icons of different views.
+nouveautésOnce the map is displayed, You switch from one view to another by tapping on the 3 White buttons at the bottom of the screen, which brings up the icons of the different views.

 choix des vues

-The third icon opens the Create view and edit waypoints and routes.
-In this view, just drag the icon from the window side waypoint "Roads" on the map to place successive points and create the road.
-Pressing the waypoint can rename, support of the long put differently.
-It takes a bit of skill but you get used to.
+The third icon opens the view of creating and modifying waypoints and routes.
+In this view, simply drag the waypoint icon from the "Routes" side window onto the map to place the successive points and thus create the route.
+Pressing the waypoint allows you to rename it, a long support to replace it differently.
+It requires a bit of tact but you get used to it.

 isailor

-You can then edit the route, change the position of waypoints by dragging, manually enter their Latitude and Longitude.
+We can then edit the route, Change the position of waypoints by dragging, manually enter their Latitude and Longitude.
 A simple tap on the second line of the window "Routes" to create a new one which will add waypoints.
 Side window "Tracks" can start recording tracks.

 iSailor

-Several other features have been added to this version :
+Several other features have been added to this release :

 • Cursor location tool